rileymullins/TFlex/README.md

 **Workflow Summary:**

-1. **Transfection:** Samples are transfected with a large, diverse pool of plasmids.
-Each pool contains a unique sample barcode but many SRT barcodes.
+1. **Transfection:** Samples are transfected with a pool of plasmid consisting of a unique sample barcode and many unique SRT barcodes.
 2. **Pooling:** All samples, each with its unique sample barcode, are pooled after transfection.
 3. **Library Prep & Sequencing:** The workflow is RNA extraction, cDNA synthesis, SRT amplification, library preparation, and 2x150bp sequencing.
 4. **Demultiplexing:** Post-sequencing, reads are assigned to their original samples based on the sample barcode.
-5. **Mapping:** The unique transposon insertion sites are identified by their genomic coordinates and the SRT barcode, representing the location and signal of a TF binding event, respectively.
+5. **Mapping:** The unique transposon insertion sites are identified by their genomic coordinates and the SRT barcode.

 **Schematic of TFlex:**
 [TFlex.tiff](https://github.com/user-attachments/files/22176805/paint-seq-schematic.tiff)